Female Entrepreneur Statistics: What the Numbers Reveal

 The Best States for Female Entrepreneurs

-We analyzed federal data from all 50 states plus Washington D.C., to find where women have the strongest presence in small business ownership, and the results might surprise you.
+We analyzed federal data from all 50 states plus Washington D.C. to find where women have the strongest presence in small business ownership.

 Key Findings

-• Rural states are split – Some states with low population density, like New Mexico (#6), rank surprisingly high, while others, such as North Dakota (#47) and South Dakota (#51), rank near the bottom.
-The states with a stronger farming economy tend to rank lower.
+• Rural states are split.
+Some states with low population density, like New Mexico (#6), rank surprisingly high, while others with a stronger farming economy, such as North Dakota (#47) and South Dakota (#51), rank near the bottom.

 All numbers come from the Small Business Administration’s 2025 State Profiles, which track businesses with fewer than 500 employees.
 The SBA uses U.S. Census Bureau statistics.